Carol (film): Release

 The first official image from Carol, released by Film4, appeared in the London Evening Standard in May 2014.
 Despite being completed in late 2014, producers withheld the film until 2015, to benefit from a film festival launch.
 In October 2014, Haynes and Vachon announced that it would premiere in the spring of 2015 and be released in the fall.

 Carol had its world premiere at the 2015 Cannes Film Festival.
 It made its North American debut at the Telluride Film Festival on September 4, and screened at the New York Film Festival on October 9, 2015.
 The film premiered in the United Kingdom at the BFI London Film Festival's Gala event on October 14, 2015.

 Originally scheduled for a December 18 release in the United States, Carol opened in limited release on November 20, 2015.
 It received a platform release in the country, expanding from four to 16 locations on December 11, and then to 180 theaters on December 25, reaching over 520 locations by the weekend of January 8, 2016.
 The film went into wide release on January 15, 2016.
 Carol was released nationwide in the UK on November 27, 2015.

 In December 2015, The Hollywood Reporter said that Russian distributor Arthouse had acquired rights to release the film in Russia in March 2016.
 Its CEO stated that it was "a huge challenge because of the federal 'gay propaganda' law that victimizes the Russian LGBT community", which would "prevent Carol [being] sold to major TV channels or even being advertised on federal networks".
 He noted that "some cinemas will refuse to book the film", but "the controversy ... will help us market Carol to the right audience", adding that he believed it would "appeal to the public way beyond the LGBT community."
 It was released in Russia on March 10, 2016.

 In March 2016, a 35 mm film screening was held at the London LGBT Film Festival.
-The Metrograph independent cinema in New York hosted a special 35 mm screening event, followed by a Q&A with Haynes, Vachon and Lachman.
+The Metrograph, an independent cinema in New York, hosted a special 35 mm screening event, followed by a Q&A with Haynes, Vachon and Lachman.
 The event was sold out, and a second and third screening were added.